mshahat/interconnect_barcelona2017/README.md

 ### Thirdparty

-For Linux users use your package manager.
+For Linux users use your package manager for most of these, or follow the links provided below.
 For macOS users homebrew is a decent option to install thirdparty software https://brew.sh/

 I'm including the homebrew commands to download some sofware for those on macOS

+If you fancy using a *vagrant box* which provides some of these components, [GO HERE]()

 * Text Editor, I use VS Code.
 TextMate, Notepad++ ...etc.
+* Microsoft Powerpoint - to go through the labs instructions
 * Docker CE 17.x, Docker for mac, Docker for Windows - https://www.docker.com/community-edition
+* optional - Kitematic - to browse Docker Hub images - https://github.com/docker/kitematic/releases
-* Java 1.8
+* Java 1.8 or else

+#### Option A - local installs
+install the following to your machine

-* AWS CLI - install from https://aws.amazon.com/cli/
+* AWS cli - install from https://aws.amazon.com/cli/
   ```console
   brew update && brew install awscli
   ```